storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - This plugin does **not** work with the default "Any CPU" target.
 A specific, valid CPU target platform **must** be specified.
 - It is **not** allowed to change the app ID in the Windows platform project.
 As described in the **Windows platform usage** of the [Installing](#installing) section a Windows-specific app ID may be declared using the `windows-identity-name` attribute or "WindowsStoreIdentityName" setting.
 - A problem locating `SQLite3.md` generally means that there was a problem building the C++ library.
-- When using Cordova CLI with Visual Studio 2015 the following command must be used to avoid a build error (ref: [litehelpers/Cordova-sqlite-storage#599](https://github.com/litehelpers/Cordova-sqlite-storage/issues/599)): `cordova plugin add cordova-sqlite-storage@latest --save`
+- TBD TO BE FIXED: This version branch does not work with Visual Studio 2017.

 ### General Cordova pitfalls